 After you turn in your application for SSDI or SSI, a disability examiner will make an initial decision on whether you qualify for benefits.
 The amount of time it takes to get that decision can vary considerably.
 Still, nearly four in ten (37%) readers got an answer within three months after they filed their applications.
 Not all were so lucky; while almost two-thirds (62%) of readers received a decision within six months, 38% had to wait longer than six months.

-With coronavirus staffing shortages at state agencies, the average time for the initial disability decision in 2022 has slipped to five or six months.
+With state agencies recovering from COVID-19 staffing issues and ongoing budget uncertainty, the average time for the initial disability decision in 2022 slipped to five or six months.
 For now, the days of SSDI getting approved in two months are over.

 If Social Security initially denies your application based on a medical reason for disability denial (as opposed to a technical disability denial), you can appeal that decision by requesting a hearing.
 Although you'll have a greater chance of getting benefits after a disability hearing, you'll have to wait longer for that opportunity—often much longer.

 Before you can get to a disability hearing, you need to go through a reconsideration review with a disability examiner.
 This step is essentially a formality, since most reconsiderations are denied.
 But it adds time.
-According to government data, the reconsideration process took an average of 165 days (more than five months) in 2021.
+According to government data, the reconsideration process took an average of 183 days—around six months—in 2022.
 The amount of time it could take in your case depends on several factors, including the backlog in your area, whether you have new medical records that the examiner needs to get, and whether your case involves special circumstances.

 Unfortunately, applicants often have to wait a long time before they can present their case to a disability judge.
 Our survey showed that more than four in ten readers (44%) waited between one and two years to get a hearing date, while a similar number (42%) waited a year or less.
 The overall average wait time was 15.3 months.